MicrosoftDocs/memdocs/windows-365/enterprise/deploy-security-baselines.md

 Windows 365 Security Baselines version 24H1 are a set of policy templates built on security best practices and experience from real world implementations.
 You can use security baselines to get security recommendations that can help lower risks.
 The Windows 365 baselines enable security configurations for Windows 11, Windows 10, Microsoft Edge, and Microsoft Defender for Endpoint.
 They include versioning features and help customers choose when to update user policies to the latest release.

-The settings in the Windows 365 Cloud PC security baseline version 24H! apply to Windows devices managed through Intune.
+The settings in the Windows 365 Cloud PC security baseline version 24H1 apply to Windows devices managed through Intune.
 When available, the setting name links to the source Configuration Service Provider (CSP), and then displays that settings default configuration in the baseline.

 > [!TIP]
 > Like any configuration change, it is always a good idea to test the security baseline on a pilot group of Cloud PCs.
 For information on how to build a rollout plan in Microsoft Intune, see the [Microsoft Intune planning guide](/mem/intune/fundamentals/intune-planning-guide#task-5-create-a-rollout-plan).
 For information on Microsoft Defender for Endpoint features can be tested, see [Test how Microsoft Defender for Endpoint features work in audit mode](/microsoft-365/security/defender-endpoint/audit-windows-defender).

 1. Sign in to the [Microsoft Intune admin center](https://go.microsoft.com/fwlink/?linkid=2109431) select **Endpoint Security** > **Security Baselines**.
 ![Screenshot of view security baselines](./media/deploy-security-baselines/view-security-baselines.png)
-2. Select **Windows 365 Security Baseline**.
+2. Select **Windows 365 Security Baseline Version 24H1**.
 3. On the **Create a profile** pane, select **Create profile** > **Create**.
 4. On the **Basics** page, provide a **Name** > **Next**.
 5. On the **Configuration settings** tab, view the groups of settings that are available in the baseline you selected.
 You can expand a group to view the settings in that group, and the default values for those settings in the baseline.
 To find specific settings: